 A water conditioning system works much more efficiently than a salt-based softener, as I mentioned above.
 This provides some huge maintenance benefits, as there’s virtually no work you’ll have to do to keep the system working as it should.

-The only other job associated with a whole house hard water conditioner is changing the resin beads.
-Depending on the system you buy, you may need to do this once every 6 years, once every 12 years, or even longer.
+The only other job associated with a whole house hard water conditioner is changing the ceramic beads.
+Depending on the system you buy, you may need to do this once every 6 years to 12 years, or even longer.
 It’s safe to say that this isn’t a maintenance job that you’ll have to dedicate time to regularly.

 As for whole-house salt-based softeners, they require sodium ions in a brine tank to eliminate hard minerals from water.
 This type of water softener needs a greater level of maintenance because of its use of salt in the water treatment stage.
 Depending on the water softening system you have, you’ll need to top up your salt in the brine tank every 6 to 8 weeks.